Fires In Poetry: A Poem to Light the Heart

-When I was a newspaper columnist, I had the opportunity to interview a fire chief of a small town.
+When I was a newspaper columnist, I had the opportunity to interview a fire chief of a small town in this state.
 She explained saving lives and property filled her with a peace she could gain in no other way.
-However, she was constantly ridiculed.
+However, she was constantly ridiculed and frequently ostracized.
 After further investigation with employees in the community, I learned she was resented by many for being a female minority holding considerable power in the town according to various sources.
 It occurred to me: she fought more than one fire at a time and had to be flexible.

-Indeed, there are infernos consuming our landscape.
+Indeed, there are infernos consuming our landscape and society.
 Humans aflame at differences – immigrants, people of color, women - the groups and emotions are numerous, raging in a never ending Hell of our own making.
 The flames burst forth from hate, distrust, and misunderstanding.
 Wildfires are roasting our hearts as we seek shelter.

 Yet, there are infernos consuming our landscape.
 Bonfires from hills of cooperation, making ashes of envy, jealousy, and resentment.
 Collaboration engulfing tyranny and oppression.
 Exploding forth from the power of love, cohesion puts out rage.
 Blazes of enmity look for places to hide from the fire that brings light.

 We are like firefighters.
 We dislike destructive arsonists – those who would torch our dreams and hopes.
 This poem is dedicated to all of us who carry the tools to fight the devastating rampant waves of fire.
 We are sparks of light, and we stamp out smoldering smoke and confusion which some initiate.
 Enjoy: We are Firefighters.

 Which one of these attributes of fire do you like best?

 I walk you ride along blistering soil.

 Hellish heat will not torch these foundations,